ericholscher/ericholscher.com/site/blog/2018/mar/9/one-percent-for-open-source.rst

 the operating system to the cryptography, everyone is using open source.

-Open source software is creating billions of dollars in value for companies and Venture Capitalists, but it has a `funding problem`_ for itself.
+Open source software is creating billions of dollars in value for companies and venture capitalists, but it has a `funding problem`_ for itself.
 There are not many ways for open source projects to capture the value that they create, while being available for free and providing the fertile ecosystem that companies are built on today.